-At the moment, the organisation consists of more than 490 (December, 2017) members who coordinate their work in several independent sections.
+At the moment, the organisation consists of more than 500 (Summer 2018) members who coordinate their work in several independent sections.
 The decision-making bodies of Berliner Unterwelten e.V. are the Department Speakers' Council and the members' meetings.
 Every member has the right to participate in these gatherings.
-Members also receive the periodical “Schattenwelt” (Shadow Worlds), a quarterly which reports on the organisation's broad spectrum of activities, discusses literature on the subject, features a travel section and serves as a forum for discussion.
-The travel and literature sections can also be found on the website under the heading “Suggestions”.

 Our primary aim is to explore and document the city's underground architecture and make it accessible to the public.
 Underground buildings include caverns, air-raid shelters, disused railway tunnels, derelict brewery vaults and other places the public normally has no access to.
 We try to conserve historically relevant underground structures and preserve them for future generations.
 Our message has spread and nowadays we are often approached by investors and public bodies whenever questions dealing with the underground arise.

 The organisation's headquarters are located in an air-raid shelter within the Gesundbrunnen subway station (U8 line).
 In order to provide an insight into Berlin´s underworld, this particularly interesting structure has been renovated by the organisation.
 We also managed to get the bunker listed as a protected building in 1999.
 Membership meetings, special events and exhibitions take place in that structure.
 There are also special guided tours through underground installations for members of the Association only.

 In June 2017, the Association celebrated its 20th anniversary.